aspose-pdf/Aspose.PDF-Documentation/javascript-cpp/overview/licensing/_index.md

 - **The limit of the number of collection items that can be processed.**
 In the evaluation version from any collection, you can process only four elements (for example, only 4 pages, 4 form fields, etc.).

->If you want to test Aspose.PDF for JavaScript without the evaluation version limitations, you can also request a 30-day Temporary License.
-Please refer to [How to get a Temporary License?](https://purchase.aspose.com/temporary-license)

 ## Classic license

 ### Protect your license